mikeolaniyi/SMMT_Project/README.md

-The Social Media Management Tool Project was a research I carried out to generate a report for my team with regards to the SMMT project we were developing at the time Called Synkify.
-This software was designed to help businesses integrate all their Social media on one user interface.
+The Social Media Management Tool Project was a research endeavour I conducted to produce a report containing actionable insights for my team regarding the Social Media Management Tool project we were developing.
+This project, known as Synkify, aimed to facilitate businesses in integrating all their social media platforms within a unified user interface.
+The ultimate goal was to enhance interactions between businesses and customers, optimizing their effectiveness.

 The dataset of this project was a collection of data from web research.
 The analysis was done in Excel and visualization was done in Tableau.